VHDG88FKL/SPARQL-Analytics/python-analytics/README.md

 # Python Analytics

-Here are six algorithms written in Python that works with graphs from  [graphalytics](https://graphalytics.org/datasets).
-The algorithms that are implemented:
+Here are six algorithms written in Python that work with graphs from  [graphalytics](https://graphalytics.org/datasets).
+The following algorithms were implemented:

 - Bread First Search (BFS)
 - Weakly Connected Components (WCC)